Unleash the creative. Free the feminine. Heal the world.

 The Paradox of Proximity

-Whenever we act from a fear of loss, we have already lost the very thing we fear losing.
+Whenever we act out of fear of loss, we have unintentionally lost the very thing we fear losing.
 When we do not follow our desire in order to keep someone close, we lose not only ourselves but the authentic connection with the other person.
 Even if the two bodies continue to interact, an inner loss occurs.

 Trying to ensure a partner stays physically close by being less, doing less or expressing less of ourselves is a losing game.
 It turns the relationship from one of two people with free will choosing each other into a warden dynamic.
 We essentially make the other person the "supervisor" of our desire.